BasicPrimitives/javascript/apireference/enums.md

 # Enumerations
 ## <a name="AdviserPlacementType" id="AdviserPlacementType">AdviserPlacementType</a>
-The enumeration sets leftward or rightward item placement relative to the referenced item.
-In the case of assistants or advisers, the referenced node is their immediate parent.
-In the case of the family diagram, the referenced node is a sibling.
+The adviser placement type controls assistants and advisers placement relative to the parent node, on the left or the right side of the parent's hierarchy in the organizational chart.
+In the case of the family diagram, the position is defined relative to siblings.

 | Name | Type | Value | Description |
 | --- | --- | --- | --- |